 U.S. OKs extradition of 2 nabbed in ex-Nissan boss' escape

 BOSTON (AP) — The U.S. State Department has agreed to turn over to Japan two American men accused of smuggling former Nissan Motor Co.
-Chairman Carlos Ghosn out of the country while he was awaiting trial, the men's lawyers said in legal filing on Thursday.
+Chairman Carlos Ghosn out of the country while he was awaiting trial, the men's lawyers said in court documents Thursday.

-Lawyers for Peter Taylor and Michael Taylor say the men are set to be flown to Japan from Boston on Thursday.
-They are urging a judge to block their transfer until they can have had a “full and fair opportunity to receive and review the State Department administrative record, present and support their challenges to the Secretary’s decision, and have those challenges heard by the Court in accordance with U.S. law and procedure."
+A federal judge intervened to block the immediate removal of Michael Taylor, a U.S. Army Special Forces veteran, and his son Peter Taylor, letting them stay in Massachusetts while she reviews an emergency petition filed by their lawyers.

+Their attorneys said they are seeking reconsideration of the decision within the State Department and at the White House.

+“This distinguished former member of the U.S. Army Special Forces and his son did not commit any crime and are being pursued by Japan in an effort to save face after the departure of Carlos Ghosn from their country,” attorneys Ty Cobb, a former Trump White House lawyer, and Paul Kelly said in an emailed statement.

-The lawyers said the State Department informed them on Wednesday of its decision to approve Japan’s extradition request.
+The lawyers said the State Department informed them on Wednesday that it would approve Japan’s extradition request.

+The State Department does not comment on pending extradition requests, a spokesperson said.

-A federal judge in Massachusetts last month issued a ruling approving their extradition requests, although the State Department had the final say.
+A federal judge in Massachusetts last month ruled that the men could be extradited, although the State Department had the final say.

 The Taylors are wanted by Japan so they can be tried on charges that they helped Ghosn flee the country last year with the former Nissan boss tucked away in a box on a private jet.
 The flight went first to Turkey, then to Lebanon, where Ghosn has citizenship but which has no extradition treaty with Japan.